 What Kerrville did have going for it was its elevation of nearly 2,000 feet, and the pristine headwaters of the gorgeous Guadalupe River.
 Word spread of the healthy clime, and people from the Texas coastal cities soon began to find the area a wonderful reprieve from their summer heat and humidity.

 Just 35 years after Kerrville’s establishment, Doc Stewart opened his summer camp for boys.
 E.J.
-Stewart was a medical doctor, and athletic director and head football and basketball coach for the University of Texas.
+Stewart was a medical doctor, and athletic director and the successful head football and basketball coach for the University of Texas.
 He knew about the establishment of summer youth camps in Canada and the Northeast, and wanted Texas to have the same.

 Doc Stewart really started something!